SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-correct-input-type/rule.md

 ```

 ::: good
-Figure: Good Example – This field is using the correct field type and shows the keypad on mobile
+Figure: Good example – This field is using the correct field type and shows the keypad on mobile
 :::

 Here is a table of some useful input types and what they do: